EDCD/EDDN/docs/Contributing.md

 2. You **MUST** also create the README file for the new Schema.
 This is also placed in the `schemas/` directory.
-The name should match that of the Schema file itself, without the version, and with a `.md` extentions instead of `.json`.
+The name should match that of the Schema file itself, without the version, and with a `.md` extention instead of `.json`.
   An example is `fssdiscoveryscan-README.md` documents the `fssdiscoveryscan-v1.0.json` Schema file.